efeslab/asplos22-hardware-debugging-artifact/README.md

 Our debugging tools under the `veripass` directory are released under the `GPLv3` license, whatever it means.
 Please also note that these tools are academic prototypes and may not be stable, reliable, or always correct; use it at your own risk.

-By downloading/cloning/forking the `veripass` repository, you have known and agreed to all terms included in `GPLv3`, and that the developers/authors of these tools will not be responsible for any of your losses and/or damages, including but not limited to the tools not working as expected, unexpected kernel panic, damage of software/hardware, unrecoverable data loss, your loved ones being unhappy of you working/hacking at 3am, and CK-class end-of-the-world scenarios that the SCP foundation cannot stop.
+By downloading/cloning/forking the `veripass` repository, you have known and agreed to all terms included in `GPLv3`, and that the developers/authors of these tools will not be responsible for any of your losses and/or damages, including but not limited to the tools not working as expected and your loved ones being unhappy of you working/hacking at 3am.

 If you find our work interesting, please cite our paper.